 Looking ahead, the drivers of ETF growth are both robust and diverse.
-Increased adoption of ETFs in model portfolios, the ongoing shift from mutual funds to more flexible ETFs, and the expansion into non-traditional asset classes all point to a future where ETFs continue to democratize access, so that all investors have the ability to build wealth and achieve their goals.
+Increased adoption of ETFs in model portfolios, the ongoing shift from managed funds to more flexible and tax-efficient ETFs, and the expansion into non-traditional asset classes all point to a future where ETFs continue to democratise access, so that all investors have the ability to build wealth and achieve their goals.